billstclair/elm-chat-server/README.md

 The client will attempt to load the file `server.txt` from its top-level directory.
 If it finds it, it will replace the "Server" field with the string found there.
 It should be a WebSocket URL, e.g. "`ws://localhost:8081`" or "`wss://xossbow.com/chat`".
 The default value for the "Server" is "`ws://localhost:8081`", a local server running on the default port.

 See the [`server`](server/) directory's README for instructions on installing, building, and running the server.

+There are tests for message encoding and decoding.
+See the README in the [`tests`](tests/) directory for instructions for running them.

 There's a live client, pointing at a live server, at [xossbow.com/chat](https://xossbow.com/chat/).